MrMatten/dotfiles/README.md

 First run of FullSetup doesn't move past linking config files
     Second run says `brew command doesn't exists` brew need a restart of the terminal Also says mas command not found
-    Also says nvm and npn not found iTerm doesn't show up in the links of downloadable apps Nord colors need to be set
+    Also says nvm and npn not found - replace with volta iTerm doesn't show up in the links of downloadable apps Nord colors need to be set
 Mas for installing appstore applications have a lot of errors because of old commands and doesn't install any apps